chirp and perch

 Perch and Chirp

-The mother bird is perched in a birch tree.
+The mother bird is perched on a fir tree.

 Do you see the mother bird fly down to the dirt?

-Do you see the mother bird fly up to the fir tree?
+Do you see the mother bird fly up in the fir tree?

-The mother bird brings a worm to her baby.
+The mother bird brings the worm to the baby bird.

 It is a bird!

-She can perch on the church and eat her worm!
+It will perch on the birch tree and eat its worm!

 1. CCSS.ELA-LITERACY.RF.1.3.B: Decode regularly spelled one-syllable words.